Sonny Angara

+Juan Edgardo "Sonny" Manalang Angara ([aŋˈɡara]; born July 15, 1972) is a Filipino lawyer and politician who has served as the 37th secretary of education since 2024.
+He has concurrently served as chairman of the Samahang Basketbol ng Pilipinas since 2016 and as the president of the Laban ng Demokratikong Pilipino since 2018.

+A graduate of the London School of Economics and the University of the Philippines College of Law, Angara entered politics in 2004 after being elected as the representative of Aurora's at-large district, a seat he would hold until 2013.
+During his tenure, he supported the impeachment of Renato Corona and acted deputy spokesperson of the House prosecution panel.
+Angara was elected to the Senate of the Philippines in 2013 and served until 2024 before resigning to become the secretary of education.

 Early life and education

-Angara was born on July 15, 1972 in Manila to lawyer and future Senator Edgardo Angara and Gloria Manalang-Angara, a teacher who would become chairperson of the Cultural Center of the Philippines.
-He took up his basic education at Xavier School in San Juan, Metro Manila, then attended Douai School in the UK, and finished his Bachelor of Science degree in International Relations with honors from the London School of Economics.
-He finished his law degree at the University of the Philippines College of Law, and earned his Master of Laws degree from Harvard Law School in Cambridge, Massachusetts.
+Angara was born on July 15, 1972, in Manila to lawyer and former Senate President Edgardo Angara and Gloria Manalang-Angara, a teacher who would become chairperson of the Cultural Center of the Philippines.
+He took up his basic education at Xavier School in San Juan, Metro Manila, then attended Douai School in the UK, and finished his Bachelor of Science degree in International Relations with honors from the London School of Economics in 1994.
+He finished his law degree at the University of the Philippines College of Law in 2000 and earned his Master of Laws degree from Harvard Law School in Cambridge, Massachusetts in 2003.

 Early career

-He worked as a trainee at the Metropolitan Bank and Trust Company (Metrobank) in Makati in 1991.
+Angara worked as a trainee at the Metropolitan Bank and Trust Company (Metrobank) in Makati in 1991.
 He worked as a news reporter for The Philippine Star in 1992.
 He served as an apprentice and member of the delegation in the Philippine Mission to the United Nations in New York in 1994.
 He worked as an associate attorney at the Angara Abello Concepcion Regala and Cruz (ACCRA) law firm from 2001 to 2003.
 He taught as a professor at the New Era University (NEU) College of Law and at the Centro Escolar University (CEU) School of Law and Jurisprudence.

-Political career

 House of Representatives (2004–2013)

+Angara was first elected to public office in 2004 as the representative to Congress for the lone district of Aurora, where he succeeded his aunt, Bellaflor J. Angara-Castillo, a three-term representative and erstwhile governor of Aurora.
+He was elected to a second term as congressman in 2007, when he ran unopposed under the Laban ng Demokratikong Pilipino (LDP), the same political party as in 2004.
+Angara was elected to a third term as congressman for Aurora in 2010.